Prabal1902/Movie-Ticketing-System--by-Prabal/README.md

 # Movie-Ticketing-System--by-Prabal-
-This is a movie ticketing system application made using python and SQL.
+This is a movie ticketing system application made using Python and CSV.
 Users can create accounts, use "wallet" feature , and rate movies.
 Whereas admins can read ,edit and delete user lists, user wallets,  check movie performances via graphs and more.

 STEPS: